pcarn/vaccine-watch/README.md

 # vaccine-watch
-Bot to notify when vaccine appointments are available
+Bot to notify when vaccine appointments are available.

+I have no affiliation with these clinics.

 ## Setup
 1. [Install docker](https://docs.docker.com/get-docker/)